invisiblejs/invisible/README.md

 var invisible = require("invisible");

 var app = express();
+app.use(express.bodyParser());
 invisible.createServer(app, path.join(__dirname, "models"))
 ```
 The second parameter is the directory where Invisible will look for model files.
+Note the bodyParser middleware
+is required for Invisible to work.

 ## Extending models